the-curve/pdf-reader-for-kaios/README.md

 # pdf-reader-for-kaios
-A PDF Reader or manager made for small screens...
+A PDF Reader or Manager made for small screens

 ## Navigation
 <p>